-Instead of just releasing a whole album, you could instead choose to release an EP.
+Instead of just releasing a whole album, you could instead choose to release an EP on Spotify, iTunes, or another online platform.
 In the current industry landscape, fans want content on a regular basis.
 Releasing multiple EPs throughout the year can be much more effective than releasing a big album at once.

 Releasing a successful EP online is one of the easiest and most effective ways to market your music and make it accessible to the widest possible audience.
 A good marketing plan is essential to making your online EP successful.

 Whether you are just starting out in your music career or booking gigs as a more established artist; get to know how you can make a success of your next EP release!

 Before we get down to how to go about releasing your EP and making it a success, let’s master the basics of what an EP is, how it’s defined on different platforms, and what the benefits are of releasing one.

 EP is an acronym for ‘extended play’ and sits somewhere between a single and an album in terms of length.

 Whilst there are some differences in how some people and institutions define different release formats, generally, singles tend to contain 1-3 tracks, albums contain 7 or more, and in-between sits the EP, which tends to be made up of 4-6 tracks.